 If you can, find what you have, not only what’s been taken away.
 Also, to feel that help is close insight.
 Someone to lead you to both healing and a return to some semblance of normalcy.

-Help may be a new President and Vice President.
+Help may come in the form of a new President and Vice President.
 A close friend.
 A partner.
 People who remind you that you are loved and heard.
 Or, even a therapist who can reach out a hand.

 Lost in Grief?
 Therapy Helps

 Do you believe nothing will get you out of this terrible sorrow?
-You likely have complicated grief.
+Then, you likely have complicated grief.
 This is different than the prolonged situational grieving a pandemic brings.

 Complicated grief is grief that causes you to withdraw, ruminate constantly about your losses, feel hopeless, bitter, and distrusting.
-You feel life has lost any sense of meaning.
+And, you feel life has lost any sense of meaning.

 Maybe you’ve withdrawn from all activities, avoid feelings or reminders of your losses; or have numbed yourself.
 The reality of what’s happened or is happening can’t be faced.
 You’re running away.